EDENBORN, PA

 The superintendent's house still sits on a hill in Edenborn, overlooking the rest of the community.

-Except for a piece of ruins here and there, all of the Edenborn coal and coke works have been destroyed.
-This refuse pile remains, with the patch in the background.
-There is also a reprocessing operation of the refuse pile at Edenborn.
+Except for a piece of ruins here and there, I couldn't find the remains of the Edenborn coal and coke facilities.
+This refuse pile remained, with the patch in the background.
+There was also a reprocessing operation of the refuse pile at Edenborn.

 WESTERN PENNSYLVANIA COALFIELDS